 3.3 Implementation and Institutionalization

 I used EDTECH502:Interactive concept map in my classroom of third graders.
 This is a site that I designed to help teach them how to write a well-structured paragraph.
 This artifact meets AECT Standard 3.3 Implementation and Institutionalization because it gives students a way to access information on a daily basis in order to complete a writing project correctly.
 We used this as an intro to writing a paragraph.
 We then continued to use this site throughout the year as a resource to help the student remember how to write the paragraph.
 EDTECH541 Acceptable Use Policies: What are they? is a also an artifact that meets AECT Standard 3.3 Implementation and Institutionalization because it goes over strategies one can use in the classroom setting and school wide to create a safe routine while on the internet.
 Once an Acceptable use policy is created is must be communicated and taught to both students and teachers.
 This will help make sure the use of equipment on school grounds and the use of the internet is done in an appropriate way.
-This saves teachers time later on while using technology in the classroom.
+This helps teachers save time later on while using technology in the classroom.

 3.4 Policies and Regulations

 The artifact EDTECH541: Internet Safety meets AECT Standard 3.4 Policies and Regulations because it goes into details of how students can stay safe on the internet.
 By setting these policies and regulations students are able to better understand what is expected of them while they are using the internet.
 There is a ton of great information available to them online.
-However it can become a very distracting place if these rule and regulations are not first established.
+However it can become a very distracting place if these rules and regulations are not first established.
 I used these safety rules in my classroom and it was the first time the students had ever heard of any of them.
 Teachers need to always lead with teaching these expectations and not assume that someone already has taught them.
 The EDTECH541 Acceptable Use Policies: What are they? artifact meets AECT Standard 3.4 Policies and Regulations because it shows how one can create Policies and Regulation school wide to make sure students are acting appropriately on the computers.
 This is another example of how schools can protect themselves and students from the dangers that come from allowing both staff and students to technology.
 Once these dangers are addressed then the technology becomes a valuable tool instead of a dangerous one.

 STANDARD 4 MANAGEMENT